computational-linguistics-class/computational-linguistics-class.github.io/term-project.md

 For Milestone 1, you'll need to form a team and come up with 3 project ideas.
 For each idea you should describe:
 1. A problem definition (1 to 2 paragraphs, plus an illustrative example)
 1. A pointer to or more more papers or sections textbook that describes the problem
-1. What evaluation metrics you are considering
+1. What evaluation metrics could use to score system outputs
-1. What type of data you will need to evaluate
+1. What type of data you will need to evaluate, and how much data is available

 ## Project Ideas